Need an EPC in Cheshunt?

 More Info

-The Assessor must take photographic or gather documentary evidence which is important for audit purposes.
-If no evidence is gathered then the Assessor has to enter the term “as built” into the software program.
-In cases like this the program will use what the property would have been built with based upon it’s age.
+The Assessor must take photographic or gather documentary information which is important for audit reasons.
+If no proof is obtained then the Assessor has to enter the term “as built” into the software program.
+In this situation the software will use what the property would have been built with based upon it’s age.

-Whenever you can provide documentary evidence of any of these types of improvements then these can be shown on the Certificate and will probably increase the rating of your EPC Certificate.
+Whenever you can supply documentary proof of any of these kinds of improvements then these can be shown on the Certificate and will probably increase the rating of your EPC Certificate.

 • Any type of wall insulation Internal/Cavity/External– {guarantee, or receipt from installer.}